feoh/dev-deep-dive-podcast/README.md

 I work a very full time job so initially at least I'll commit to doing 1 episode each month.
 Producing a podcast takes time, and my dream job working at Amazon makes some sincere demands on mine.

+A note to my former Podcast.__init__ listeners: Hi!
+I can't tell you how much I appreciated all the great feedback I got from you in my time with the podcast.
+I hope you'll join me on this new journey even though we'll be talking about projects written in other programming languages.
+Python is still my language of choice and its community will always have a special place in my heart, but we've already got two Python podcasts and don't need a third :) Besides, I want to be able to sate my curiosity (and hopefully yours!) without restriction!

 # Ideas for episodes